Semi-Truck Lawsuits Over Right Turn Accident Injuries

 If either maintenance or loading caused the accident, the trucking company or subcontractors hired to do maintenance or loading could be responsible for the accident.

-Accidents can also be caused by poor design or defects in elements and components of the truck.
+Accidents can also be caused by poor design or defects in the elements and components of the truck.
 Tire blowouts, for example, can be caused by defective tires.
 If accidents are caused by these factors, the manufacturer or supplier might be responsible for the accident.

 All of these parties have what the law terms a duty of care to people on the nation’s roads.
 A driver’s duty of care is to drive safely at all times, obeying laws and regulations.
 A company’s duty of care is to operate safe trucks.
 They need to consistently inspect, maintain, and repair trucks to fulfill the duty of care.
 A manufacturer’s duty of care is to produce safe and reliable products.
 A supplier’s duty of care is to supply safe and reliable products.